A few Bed bug facts you might not know about for bed bug awareness week

 June 8th, 2016 by Mike MacDonald in Bed Bugs

-Most people don’t really know a whole lot about bed bugs so since it’s bed bug awareness week here are a few bed bug facts you might not know
+Most people don’t know a whole lot about bed bugs.
+It’s bed bug awareness week so here are a few bed bug facts you might not know

 Bed bug facts you might not be aware of…